contextgeneric/cgp-patterns/content/associated-types.md

 }
 ```

-In the above example, we redefine `HasTimeType::Time` to _not_ have any constraint.
-Then in the provider implementation of `ValidateTokenIsNotExpired`, we add an
-additional constraint that requires `Context::Time: Ord`.
-This way,
-`ValidateTokenIsNotExpired` is able to compare the token expiry time, even
-when `Ord` is not specified on `HasTimeType::Time`.

-With this approach, we can _conditionally_ require `HasTimeType::Time` to implement
-`Ord`, only when `ValidateTokenIsNotExpired` is used as the provider.
-This essentially allows the abstract types to scale in the same way as the generic
-context types, and allows us to make use of the same CGP patterns also on abstract types.

-That said, in some cases it is still convenient to directly include constraints
-such as `Debug` on an associated type, especially if the constraint is used in
-almost all providers.
-With the current state of error reporting, including
-all constraints on the associated type also tend to provide better error messages,
-when there is any unsatisfied constraint.

-As a guideline, we encourage readers to first try to define type traits without
-including any constraint on the associated type, and try to include the constraints
-on the impl-side as often as possible.
-However readers are free to include default
-constraints to associated types as they see fit, at least for relatively trivial
-types such as `Debug` and `Eq`.
+In this example, we redefine `HasTimeType::Time` _without_ any constraints.
+Instead, we specify the constraint `Context::Time: Ord` in the provider implementation for `ValidateTokenIsNotExpired`.
+This ensures that the `ValidateTokenIsNotExpired` provider can compare the token expiry time using `Ord`, while avoiding unnecessary global constraints on `Time`.

+By applying constraints on the implementation side, we can conditionally require `HasTimeType::Time` to implement `Ord`, but only when the `ValidateTokenIsNotExpired` provider is in use.
+This approach allows abstract types to scale flexibly alongside generic context types, enabling the same CGP patterns to be applied to abstract types.

+In some cases, it can still be convenient to include constraints (e.g., `Debug`) directly on an associated type, especially if those constraints are nearly universal across providers.
+Additionally, current Rust error reporting often produces clearer error messages when constraints are defined at the associated type level, as opposed to being deferred to the implementation.

+As a guideline, we recommend that readers begin by defining type traits without placing constraints on associated types, relying instead on implementation-side constraints wherever possible.
+However, readers may choose to apply global constraints to associated types when appropriate, particularly for simple and widely applicable traits like `Debug` and `Eq`.

 ## Type Providers

-With the type abstraction in place, we can define different context-generic
-providers for the `Time` and `AuthToken` abstract types.
-For instance, we can define a provider that provides `std::time::Instant`
-as the `Time` type:
+With type abstraction in place, we can define context-generic providers for the `Time` and `AuthToken` abstract types.
+For example, we can create a provider that uses `std::time::Instant` as the `Time` type:

 ```rust
 # extern crate cgp;